Inmate charged with murder at Hampton Roads Regional Jail after death investigation

 Officials didn’t say where Fludd was found or how he died, but launched an investigation.

-On March 24, a warrant was served against Fludd’s fellow inmate, Shamsiddin Muhammad Abdullah.
-He’s been charged with first-degree murder in the case, but officials haven’t released additional information.
+On March 24, Jail officials issued a statement saying Fludd was murdered by fellow prisoner 55-year old Shamsiddin Muhammad Abdullah, also known as, John Frederick Thompson, who is charged with first-degree murder.
+The booking photograph of Fludd as a prisoner is not the man Riika Wright remembers. officials haven’t released additional information.

+His arraignment in Portsmouth General District Court for this charge is scheduled for March 29.

+“That definitely surprised me; didn’t even know he was in jail I’m like what,” said Wright.

 The investigation remains ongoing.